Engaging with these resources

 Practical classroom examples

 These short articles include practical examples of classroom approaches to pedagogy and assessment.
-These do not all relate specifically to tackling disadvantage, but cover a range of themes which may be of particular interest.
+These do not relate specifically to tackling disadvantage, but cover a range of themes which may be of interest.
 The Chartered College resources included are all ‘open access’ – there are many more resources in our member area and in our journal, Impact.

 These resources include some very practical tools and examples which can be applied relatively easily.
 They all came out of an EEF project looking at maximising the use of teaching assistants.